The

 is the ideal industrial material.
 No other metal has silver's combined

-strength, malleability and ductility, or facilitates electrical and
+strength, malleability and ductility, or facilitates electrical

-engine manufacturers utilize these high-performance silver bearings,
+All major jet engine manufacturers utilize these high-performance

-Aviation Administration.
+by the Federal Aviation Administration.

 Printed